 Consider searching for these concepts together.
 For example, “Polish Americans” and “polka” = some great articles and books.

-FINDING BOOKS & JOURNALS
+FIND BOOKS & JOURNALS

 Library catalogs are used for two purposes.
 First, if you know exactly what you are looking for - an exact title or author - you can use the catalog to locate your material.
 This works for book titles and journal titles.
 Second, you can use library catalogs to discover material that might be helpful to you by doing subject and keyword searching.